chillchamp83/vmware-autodeploy/Readme.md

 On Windows Customization is working

 Please let me know if there is any mistake,  I will be more than happy to help you

+Give a try and share your feedback

+Happy Scripting